 Solving this problem requires more than software fluency.
 It requires deep, real-world operational expertise, the kind that is difficult to fake and slow to acquire.
 Effective freight technology must encode knowledge of carrier behavior, not just carrier APIs.
 It must understand how claims are actually adjudicated, how accessorial charges are enforced in practice, how packaging decisions affect freight class and damage rates, and how compliance failures ripple through the delivery lifecycle.

 Cross-border freight raises the bar even higher.
-Brokerage, duties and taxes, restricted commodities, Incoterms selection, and documentation accuracy are not abstract concepts—they are regulatory realities with binary outcomes.
+Brokerage, duties and taxes, restricted commodities, Incoterms selection, and documentation accuracy are regulatory realities with binary outcomes.
 A parcel platform can often "retry" a failure.
 A freight shipment stuck in customs does not retry; it waits, accrues cost, or gets rejected entirely.

 This operational density has historically discouraged pure-play technology companies.
 Building freight software without freight experience leads to tools that look impressive in demos but collapse under real-world conditions.
 As a result, most innovation has stalled at partial solutions, rate calculators, document generators, or domestic-only tools, rather than true end-to-end systems.